lugerlakes/agricultural_demand_forecast/README.md

     - Saves the validated model (gbr_model.joblib) and the validation results (model_core_validation.csv).

 2. 02-model_risk_gpd.ipynb:
-    - Loads the validation results.
+    - The most critical notebook.
+Loads the validation data.

-    - Calculates the GBR model's residuals (errors).
+    - Investigates multiple risk models (GPD, Heuristics) to create a "Hybrid Model."

-    - Iterates through each prod_id, fits a GPD model to its positive-error-tail, and calculates the required safety stock for a 98% service level.
+    - Runs the Economic Backtest (the 3-way comparison) which proves the Hybrid Model is financially unviable and the GBR Base Model is the winner.

-    - Saves the per-product safety stock map (stock_seguridad_por_producto.csv).
+    - Generates the key "Evidence" charts.

 3. 03-model_inference.ipynb:
-    - Loads the hyperparameters from the validated model (gbr_model.joblib).
+    - Loads the hyperparameters of the winning GBR model.

-    - Re-trains the GBR model on the full historical dataset (2012-2023) to ensure maximum accuracy for the future.
+    - Re-trains the GBR model on the full historical dataset (2012-2023).

-    - Generates the base forecast for all 12 months of 2024 (predicciones_demanda_2024.csv).
+    - Generates the final 2024 forecast (predicciones_demanda_2024.csv).

 4. 04-generar_reporte_final.ipynb:

-    - Loads the base forecast (from N-03) and the safety stock map (from N-02).
+    - Loads the winning 2024 forecast.

-    - Merges them to create the final, actionable report: politica_inventario_final_2024.csv.
+    - Creates the final, simplified inventory policy.

-    - Generates the project's key visualizations.
+    - Generates the "Solution" traceability chart.

 ## 6. How to Run the Project
 1. Clone the repository.